goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

-- Relearn piano again T.T but I will try hard again :D.
+- Relearn piano again T.T but I will try hard again :D
 - Contribute to ibus-bamboo project
-- Contribute to Nixpkgs
+- Contribute to Gentoo project
 - Deploy my own blog